Today's Show Money the commodity , Inflation, and Fraud

 This Week on S&J

-Karl and Chief kick off the show with a conversation about Elon Musk merging SpaceX and xAI, ecological movements and China.
-Joel calls in to talk about silver and gold.
-Then, Hal joins Chief on the air to talk about the weekly M2 released this morning, credit card debt, and the market’s behavior.
+Karl and Chief kick off the show with a conversation about Trump’s war negotiation tactics, Cuba’s blockade and inflation.
+Joel calls in to talk Michigan Wolverines.
+Then, Hal jumps on the air to discuss electric vehicles and sports teams revenue.

-Kevin and Chief kick things off with a conversation about the Fed & the wealth “bubble”, Then, Karl calls in to discuss COVID regulations, the market and the Republican form of government.
+Kevin and Chief kick off today’s show with a conversation about sports, the voting population and Illinois election results.
+Then, Karl calls in to discuss colleges sponsoring professional teams, economics and U.S interest in Cuba.